JeffHing/angular-test-context/README.md

 ### Injecting A Dependency

-To inject a dependency from one of the Angular modules, use the `inject()` method:
+To inject a dependency from one of the Angular modules, use the `.inject()` method:

 ```javascript
 testContext.inject(function($timer) {